RI-SE/smirk/README.md

 ## Branching Model

-The SMIRK development follows the [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model.
-The model uses two infinite branches (master and develop) and two types of supporting branches (feature and hotfix branches).
+The SMIRK development follows the popular [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model.
+The model uses two *infinite* branches (`master` and `develop`) and two types of supporting branches (`feature` and `hotfix` branches).
+Supporting branches shall be *ephemeral*, i.e., they should only last as long as the feature or hotfix itself is in development.
+Once completed, they shall be merged back into one of the infitine branches and/or discarded.

+In the following examples, `feature-x` or `hotfix-x` shall be replaced with a short phrase describing the feature or hotfix.

-- master - the main branch where the source code of HEAD always reflects a production-ready state.
+- `master` - the main branch where the source code of HEAD always reflects a production-ready state.
-- develop - where the main development is reflected.
-Merges with master.
+- `develop` - where the main development is reflected.
+Merges into `master`.
-- feature-x - used to develop new features for the upcoming release.
-Merges with develop.
+- `feature-x` - used to develop new features for the upcoming release.
+Merges into `develop`.
--	hotfix-x - used when it is necessary to act immediately upon an undesired state of a live production version.
-Merges with master.
+-	`hotfix-x` - used when it is necessary to act immediately upon an undesired state of a live production version.
+Merges into `master`.

+The repository administrators are responsible for deleting the remote copies of ephemeral branches and updating the version tag for the `master` branch.

+External pull requests are welcome, but must be reviewed before they can be merged into the master branch.
+Reviewers may ask questions or make suggestions for edits and improvements before your feature can be merged.
+If your feature branch pull request is not accepted, make the necessary adjustments or fixes as indicated by the repository administrators and redo the pull request.

 ## References
 <a id="1">[1]</a> https://ec.europa.eu/digital-single-market/en/news/assessment-list-trustworthy-artificial-intelligence-altai-self-assessment